managing people training

-The notion of a successful manager will be different to different people and from one organisation to another.
-We can agree though that it’s important for all organisations that your managers are capable and are excellent role models.
-They reflect your brand and so this workshop goes through some key elements to set up participants with skills to do a great job at a personal and business level.
+The notion of a successful people manager will be different to different people and from one organisation to another.
+Nevertheless, managers in all organisations need to be capable and act as excellent role models on a personal and business level.

 - For people who manage others.
 The workshop is effective for groups with people who have mixed management and supervising experience.

-- Run at your offices or virtual classroom
+- Training delivered at your offices or in a virtual classroom

-- Manage time by prioritising and working smart
+- manage time by prioritising and working smartly

-- Learn how to adapt management style to suit the situation
+- adapt leadership style to suit the situation

 Our facilitator will adapt the content and workshop style for this People Management course to the needs of the group.
 There will be time for practical application and feedback on a range of tools and techniques, to build the needed skill set and develop confidence.

 Participants will understand the objectives of the course and link them with their personal learning objectives.

-Participants learn about The Situational Leadership model and The Leadership Effectiveness and Adaptability Description (LEAD).
-They will learn how to adapt their communication style to the team members’ skills and will levels.
+Participants learn about The Skill Will matrix.
+They will learn how to adapt their communication and leadership style to their team members.

 Throughout the course, the participants will use this opportunity to create their individual vision of leadership and the steps they need to take, and possibly help they need to request, to achieve this.

-Next, participants will discuss the value of short and long range planning and will work through a planning tool to set objectives and support the development of action steps.
+Participants will discuss the value of short and long range planning and will work through a planning tool to set objectives and support the development of action steps.

-The group will learn about the Johari Window and how the concept can help them with the self-awareness and team relations.
-They will explore how working on their emotional intelligence and opening themselves up can build relationships, and how building trust motivates and inspires people.
+The group will learn about the Johari Window and how the concept can help them with self-awareness and enhancing team relations.
+They will explore how working on their emotional intelligence, such as appropriate self-disclosure, builds trust and motivates and inspires people.
 Trust is the basis of psychological safety, where people feel free to admit mistakes and take risks without reprisals.

 The Johari window also provides insight into an individual’s blind spots in behaviour.
 Requesting feedback to reduce these blind spots will be important for successful managers to build rapport with the people they work with.

-Next, participants will discuss how to deal with four common types of behavioural issues: team members being over-dependent; lazy; hostile or chronically complaining!
-The participants will learn how best to manage these challenging behaviours to make for a much happier and productive work environment.
+The participants will learn how best to manage difficult conversations to make for a much happier and productive work environment.

-The most important thing about training is putting things learnt into practise.
-The participants will therefore work on an action plan throughout the course.
+The most important thing about training is putting things learnt into practice.
+The participants will therefore work on an action plan during the course.
 Participants write down what they want to implement, what steps they’re going to take and by when.
 With the confidence and skills they gain, they will be motivated to put it all into practice to develop their management style.

-Why is emotional intelligence important for people management skills?
+why is emotional intelligence important for managing people?

 Whether you’re in human resources or a manager of a large team, you need emotional intelligence for the best performance.

-Self awareness, social awareness, and empathy — all crucial components of emotional intelligence — are key for dealing with people.
-Being able to relate to the people you are managing, implement clear communication and influence them are all necessary to drive them towards their goals (and your own) and produce consistent, quality results.
+Self-awareness, social awareness, and empathy, all crucial components of emotional intelligence, are key for dealing with people.
+Being able to relate to the people you are managing, enjoy clear communication and influence them are all necessary to drive them towards their goals (and your own) and produce consistent, quality results.